andrew/ultimate-awesome/README.md

 - [awesome-rl-for-legged-locomotion](https://github.com/apexrl/awesome-rl-for-legged-locomotion) - A curated list of awesome material on legged robot locomotion using reinforcement learning (RL) and sim-to-real techniques.
 - [awesome-bayes](https://github.com/dimenwarper/awesome-bayes) - List of resources for bayesian inference.
 - [awesome-culture](https://github.com/expede/awesome-culture) - A curated list of awesome thought on tech culture.
 Inspired by the various awesome-* projects.
-- [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
 - [awesome-japan-opendata](https://github.com/japan-opendata/awesome-japan-opendata) - Awesome Japan Open Data - 日本のオープンデータ情報一覧・まとめ.
 - [awesome-phishing](https://github.com/PhishyAlice/awesome-phishing) - Collection of resources related to phishing.
 - [awesome-spark-ar](https://github.com/Spark-AR-Community/awesome-spark-ar) - A curated list of awesome Spark AR resources, assets, and more.